romland/llemmings/README.md

 prompt and try again.

 _The process roughly goes something like this_
-1. You have a goal, like adding a red and green block that can climb.
+1. You have a goal, like adding a green and blue block that can climb.
    You write a basic prompt explaining your idea.
 2. Out comes some code, you immediately see that this is garbage
 3. You adjust the prompt by adding some more details.